goinsane/logng/README.md

 ## Contributing

-Contributions are welcome!
-If you find a bug or want to add a feature, please open an issue or create a pull request.
+We welcome contributions from the community to improve and expand project capabilities.
+If you find a bug, have a feature request, or want to contribute code, please follow our guidelines for contributing ([CONTRIBUTING.md](CONTRIBUTING.md)) and submit a pull request.

 ## License